madewithlove/semver/README.md

 </h1>

 <h4 align="center">
-This is the repository for the SemVer checker tool hosted at [semver.madewithlove.com](https://semver.madewithlove.com).
+This is the repository for the SemVer checker tool hosted at <a href="https://semver.madewithlove.com" target="_blank">semver.madewithlove.com</a>.
 </h4>

 <div align="center">